 Discipleship Training School

 Partnering with our long-term strategy in Australia and Papua New Guinea, you’ll be a part of land or ship teams connecting with local villages or towns.
-Focusing on health promotion, empowering communities to build healthy villages and assisting with community development projects.
+Your outreach will have a focus on helping to build healthy villages from a holistic perspective, working in partnership with local communities.
 Interested but not a medical professional?
 That’s ok, get in touch!

 Isolation is not an excuse to be forgotten!
 Our trekking teams aim to reach people in some of the most remote areas with a message of hope and practical help.
 You’ll have physical training to prepare you for this epic adventure.